ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Backward Link Observation Count - Numeric
 * Construction Link Observation Count - Numeric

+If weighted imputation is performed, then the output record should also
+contain:

+* Unweighted Forward Link - Numeric - Optional - Nulls Allowed
+* Unweighted Backward Link - Numeric - Optional - Nulls Allowed
+* Unweighted Construction Link - Numeric - Optional - Nulls Allowed

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.

+Output records labelled 'Optional' shall only be populated in the ouput dataset if the corresponding functionliaty was used e.g., trimming.

 The imputation marker must be one of the following:

 * FIR = Forwards imputation from response
 * FIC = Forwards imputation from construction
+* FIMC = Forwards imputation from manual construction
 * BI = Backwards imputation
 * C = Construction imputation from auxiliary variable
+* MC = Manual construction
 * R = Response.
 This value is cleared of errors or warnings

 ### 5.3 Back Data